Our Favorite Trail Running Shoes

 Altra Superior 2.0 Review

-When I initially saw the redesign of the Altra Superior 2.0 ($110) last year around this time, it occurred to me that this could be the Altra trail shoe that I’ve been waiting for.
+When I initially saw the redesign of the Altra Superior 2.0 ($110) last year around this time, it occurred to me that this could be the Altra trail running shoe that I’ve been waiting for.
 The shoe appeared to be a lot more like the Lone Peak and a whole lot less like its predecessor, the Superior 1.5.
 That kind of information means a lot, to Altra fans.
 The problem was, I wasn’t that big of a fan.
 The idea of running long distances in a zero-drop shoe frankly scared me due to the fact that I frequently rotate out shoes with a higher drop.
 I envisioned Achilles issues, calf cramping, lower-back spasms, and various other malaise effecting middle-aged adult men with imperfect gaits.

 But, I also imagined a less-cushioned, less-responsive minimal shoe like the original Superior.
 I had yet to try this second (or third) generation of Altras which have been totally redeveloped, from upper materials to EVA foam.
 So, I dedicated a few solid weeks of running primarily in the Superior 2.0, capping off the stretch with a solid 8,000-foot climb up the local hill in December to truly see if my fears of the zero drop were warranted.